bknowles/zero-to-cloud/slides/part2/01_slide.md

-# Problem
+# Second Problem

 * I knew chef existed, but that was about it

 * I had a little prior exposure to configuration management tools (cfengine, bcfg2)
     + Only ever as a user of their services
     + Never as an admin or engineer who implemented them